-A dry weather screening plan will be followed that will characterize any flowing outfalls.
-Outfalls to one of the five streams will be screened each year.
-The streams collecting runoff from the oldest part of the city (possibly most likely for cross connections) will be checked first.
-Other practices that will be used to detect illicit discharges are: video-inspecting storm drain lines; publicizing a hotline number and placing markers with the number near curb inlets; and training employees to keep watch for illicit dumping (addressed more specifically in Pollution Prevention Good Housekeeping control measure).
+In order to detect and address illicit discharges, a dry weather screening plan is followed (with prioritized areas) that characterizes any flowing drains or outfalls.
+The streams collecting runoff from the oldest part of the city (possibly most likely for cross connections) was checked first.
+Other practices used to detect illicit discharges are: video-inspecting storm drain lines; publicizing a hotline number and training employees to keep watch for illicit dumping (addressed more specifically in Pollution Prevention Good Housekeeping control measure).